hectormc-main/Fritter/ROUTES.md

 **Throws**

-- Alias with aliasname does not exist
+- Alias with aliasId does not exist

 ### 'DELETE /api/follows' - Un-follow alias